simplyNoOne/simplyNoOne/README.md

 * currently studying Applied Computer Science
 * basic knowledge and ability in C++
-* getting started in game development in Unreal Engine
+* getting started in game development with Unreal Engine